 The Board has determined that each Audit Committee member is independent and otherwise qualifies as an Audit Committee member pursuant to applicable rules of the SEC and the NASDAQ Capital Market ("Nasdaq").
-The Board has determined that Mark S. Bartlett qualifies as an "audit committee financial expert" within the meaning stipulated by the SEC, based upon the education and experience described in his biography.
+The Board has determined that Mark S. Bartlett and Gerard E. Holthaus each qualifies as an "audit committee financial expert" within the meaning stipulated by the SEC, based upon the education and experience described in his biography.